 - 1. The faculty of each department/unit will develop a Department Teacher-Scholar Model(s) (DTSM) that identifies the value of teacher-scholar activities within the discipline(s) of the department.
 The model should provide a general framework of what the department values in the three areas of faculty evaluation (teaching, scholarship and service) and allow for various faculty experiences in each area.
 The model may also address the intersection/integration of the three areas.
 It should provide relevant examples such as valued pedagogical methods and scholarly activities, integration of student learning with scholarship and service, and inclusion of students in faculty research.
 It may also include other components for student success (e.g. advising, ongoing assessment, revision of academic programs and student mentoring).
 It may address accreditation activities, if applicable.
 The Department Teacher-Scholar Model(s) is designed to provide guidance to faculty. - 2.
 The Department Teacher-Scholar Model does not supersede an individual's Statement of Expectations and is not construed as a checklist of faculty expectations or necessary accomplishments. - 3.
 The Department Teacher-Scholar Model(s) must be consistent with the university-wide role model and the CBA. - 4.
 Department Teacher-Scholar Model(s) originate in the department and must be approved by the department (by consensus or majority vote in a secret ballot) following the opportunity for input from all department faculty members.
-If within a single department, different faculty expertise exists, the Department Teacher-Scholar Model must be inclusive of all faculty expertise, or the department may choose to have different DTSMs reflecting those differences.
-In the case where a department has multiple DTSMs, an applicant for promotion may choose which DTSM(s) is relevant to their expertise to include in their application. - 5.
+Faculty members have the right to control their scholarly agenda within the bounds of their assignment.
+Therefore, if within a single department, different faculty expertise exists, the Department Teacher-Scholar Model must be inclusive of all faculty expertise, or the department may choose to have different DTSMs reflecting those differences.
+In the case where a department has multiple DTSMs, an applicant for promotion may choose which DTSM(s) is relevant to their expertise to include in their application.
+Departments should regularly examine and update their DTSMs to reflect the composition and interests of their faculty, especially those in the tenure and promotion process. - 5.
 When a Department Teacher-Scholar Model is created or modified, a copy of the created/modified Department Teacher-Scholar Model with the date of departmental approval will be sent to local Meet and Discuss.
 The DTSM becomes official when received at local Meet and Discuss.
-Existing Department Teacher Scholar Models will continue to be a part of the promotion process and must be submitted to Meet and Discuss by January 30, 2011. - 6.
-The Department Teacher-Scholar Model will be used by the TeP Committee and others in the process as needed to facilitate evaluation of promotion applications from that department. - 7.
+Existing Department Teacher Scholar Models will continue to be a part of the promotion process and must be submitted to Meet and Discuss by January 30, 2011.

+- 6. The Department Teacher-Scholar Model will be used by the TeP Committee and others in the process as needed to facilitate evaluation of promotion applications from that department. - 7.
 Faculty who believe that their department's DTSM(s) is not inclusive of their particular expertise may forward their concern to the PTW committee. - 8.
 The Department Teacher-Scholar Model will continue to be a required item in the promotion application dossier until the time when all Department Teacher Scholar Models are publicly available (e.g. in the library, on websites, etc.). - 9.
 Appendix 2 addresses the process for review of Department Teacher-Scholar Models.